Diagnostic and Interventional Cardiac Procedures

 Valvuloplasty is done to relieve the stenoses and improve the symptoms of AS.

-The use of a multidisciplinary team of cardiologists, cardiovascular surgeon, and supporting group (for example, imaging specialists, geriatrician, cardiac anaesthetist) , benefits patients and has enabled TAVI to become the standard of care for inoperable, high risk and intermediate risk patients with severe aortic stenosis.
+This is the replacement of the aortic valve of the heart through the blood vessels (as opposed to valve replacement by open heart surgery).
+This involves the use of a multidisciplinary team of cardiologists, cardiovascular surgeon, and supporting group (for example, imaging specialists, geriatrician, cardiac anaesthetist).
+It benefits patients and has enabled TAVI to become the standard of care for inoperable, high risk and intermediate risk patients with severe aortic stenosis.

 The catheter procedure was developed in France, initially performed in 2002 on April 16 by Prof Alain Cribier in Hospital Charles Nicolle, at the University of Rouen.
 It is now approved in more than 50 countries.